Skip to main content

 Template Engine Tools (tools)

-There is also a variable $tools.error, which contains error descriptions, if any occur during the operation of all tools.
+In the Template Toolkit template engine, a global variable $tools is available, which contains a set of tools accessible in any template and within JS parsers.
+There is also a $tools.error variable, which contains error descriptions if any occur during the operation of all tools.

-This tool allows you to add requests to existing ones right during the job execution, forming them based on already scraped results.
-It can be used as an analogue to the Parse to level function in scrapers where it is not implemented.
+This tool allows adding queries to existing ones directly during the task execution, forming them based on already parsed results.
+It can be used as an analogue of the Parse to level function in those parsers where it is not implemented.
 There are 2 methods:

-The parameter maxLevel specifies up to which level to add the requests, and is optional: if omitted, the scraper will effectively continue adding new requests as long as there are any.
-It is also recommended to enable the option Unique requests, to avoid looping and excessive work for the scraper.
+The maxLevel parameter specifies up to which level to add queries and is optional: if it is omitted, the parser will effectively add new queries as long as they exist.
+It is also recommended to enable the Unique queries option to avoid loops and excessive parser work.

-It is possible to specify an arbitrary level for sub-requests.
-This can be used to distribute logic, i.e., where each level represents a separate functionality.
+It is possible to set an arbitrary level for subqueries.
+This can be used to distribute logic, i.e., when each level represents a separate functionality.

 this.query.add({